Duriel E. Harris

 Harris is an associate professor of English in the Graduate Creative Writing Program at Illinois State University, and has received many awards for her work as a poet and performer.

-Duriel E. Harris collaborates with other artists through her project Experiments in Joy, and with institutions like PEN America and the Poetry Foundation.
+Recently featured in the Poetry Foundation/Manual Cinema short film Multitudes for the Walt Whitman BiCentennial, Duriel E. Harris collaborates with other artists through the project Experiments in Joy, visual artists like Scott Rankin, and with institutions like PEN America and the Poetry Foundation.
 She has performed at Chicago’s MPAACT Showcases, the Chicago Jazz Festival (with Douglas Ewart & Inventions creative music ensemble), The Foundry Theater (Antioch College), Links Hall (Chicago), Dixon Place (NYC), and the Wild Project (NYC), among others.